 Off shore, without a single boat on the water, the Hudson looked weirdly serene, like the growing number of public zones that resemble quarantine sites when extreme weather conditions make them inhospitable to mammals.

-On land, the feeling of relief across the city was palpable and overflowed at times in a giddy sense of having gone head-to-head with a major storm and beat it.
-In fact, New York got off very easily and the subsequent crowing about New Yawk toughness in the face of disaster, particularly in the media, seems silly.
+On land, the feeling of relief across the city was palpable and overflowed at times in the giddy aftermath of having gone head-to-head with a major storm and beat it.
+In fact, New York got off easy and the subsequent crowing about New Yawk toughness in the face of disaster, particularly in the media, seems idiotic.

 River detritus before Irene (left) and shortly after ( bottom right).